What Does Taking Horseback Riding Lessons Teach Your Child?

-Some horses are easier to catch than others and some are almost impossible.
-For the purpose of this explanation we will assume that the horse is reasonably easy to catch.
+Some horses are easier to catch than others and some are almost impossible to catch.
+For the purpose of this explanation, we will assume that the horse is reasonably easy to catch.
 (We will cover in a later blog series how to retrain a horse that is difficult to catch).
 One way to avoid ending up with a horse that is difficult to catch is to ensure that you catch your horse for reasons other than work.
 Catch him, from time to time, just to groom him or give him a treat and he will be far more likely to come to you in the field.

 Enter the field calmly but with purpose.
 Walk towards your horse's shoulder, rather than his face or hindquarters, and call his name softly.
 Make sure that he has seen you, then walk up and slip the lead rope around his neck.
 Pat him gently on the neck or shoulder.
 With the lead rope still around his neck, carefully put on his halter (see next paragraph).
 Lead him out of the field making sure to avoid any of the other horses that are in there with him.
-If there are horses gathered around the gate area use a stern but quite voice and, if necessary, hand gestures to make them move.
+If there are horses gathered around the gate area use a stern but quiet voice and, if necessary, hand gestures to make them move.
 Do not lead a horse through a group of other horses as this would put you in a dangerous position.
 Open the gate wide enough for both of you to get through safely but not wide enough that any other horses could escape.
 You might want to take someone with you to hold the gate until you feel comfortable doing this alone.

 How to Put on A Halter

 If a horse is loose in a stall or a field you will need to catch him and put on his halter.
 To halter a horse stand close to his left shoulder, facing forward.
 Loosely loop the lead rope around his neck to keep him still.
 Some halters have a buckle and some have a clasp, therefore, fitting them will be slightly different depending on which kind you are using.